dklassen/virtuoso-conductor/README.md

 Conductor
 =========

 Collection of shell scripts for managing a virtuoso instance.
-These scripts were created to be used with the Dataspaces framework and the OpenBioCloud project
+These scripts were created to be used with the Dataspaces framework and the OpenBioCloud project.

 Transformations
 ===============